 - an amendment to your building consent, or

 - a variation for minor changes.

-Where a discussion has been held onsite with an inspector, the inspection notice will clearly identify if an amendment or a minor variation is needed.
+If you’ve had a discussion onsite with an inspector about changes to the building consent, the inspection notice will clearly identify if an amendment or a minor variation is needed.

 This is where you make a minor modification, addition or variation to your consent which doesn’t significantly alter the consented plans and specifications.